-From the walk through the bluebell woods to the iconic ravaged time worn wooden doors, to the fabulous granite paving slabs to the intriguing doorways opening to yet another vista of the house Godolphin House was redolent with the simmering character of a place rooted in time.
+From the walk through the bluebell woods, to the iconic ravaged time worn wooden doors; from the fabulous granite paving slabs, to the intriguing doorways that open to yet another vista of the house, Godolphin House was redolent with the simmering character of a place rooted in time.

 Exploring Godolphin House

 The walk from the car park across the Godolphin Estate is always a delight and especially when the Bluebells are in flower in the ancient woodlands there.
 You may remember my last visit when I walked through the woods to climb Godolphin Hill for the fabulous views but for this visit the house was beckoning.